vmwarechina/written/raspberrypi.md

 the base ubuntu-mate image required a few additional packages to be installed:

 1.  `sudo apt-get install chromium-browser`

+once you have everything tweaked to your liking, operating system plus all the application code and configuration, you can save an image of the entire system and create an image that you can then use etcher to copy onto other microsd cards.

 ### backend server